 Equipped with more powerful mobile measurement tools than in the past, marketers have the ability to dive into mobile advertising more confidently.
 With many topics still open for debate, the panelists concurred that mobile is here to stay, is changing how we need to think about engaging with consumers, and needs to be a defined part of every brand’s advertising strategy.

-Mobile today in the world of integrated marketing, is absolutely important.
-It will be the most important aspect of your marketing strategy this year.
+Mobile in the world of integrated marketing today, is absolutely important.
+It is the most important aspect of your marketing strategy this year.
 That is why we say, MOBILENow!